EnduranceCode/AndroidBasicsNanodegree/README.md

 ### Networking

-The code developed following the Networking lessons is stored in the folder [study-networking](./study-networking).
+The code developed following the Networking lessons is stored in the folder [study-networking](./study-networking) of this repository.

 ## Practice Sets